 So, when I heard about the Mind The Store

 campaign from Safer Chemicals Healthy Families (SCHF), I had to get involved.
 SCHF’s past campaigns were successful in convincing Walmart and Target to change their policies on toxic chemicals but Walgreens, the largest pharmacy chain in the nation, has been a laggard.
-So this time around, the campaign was specifically targeted towards Walgreens only.
+So this time around, the campaign was specifically targeted toward Walgreens only.

 I went to my local Walgreens to deliver a letter to the CEO and a list of 100+ toxic chemicals that are in many of the products they carry.
 I met the manager, showed him the ingredients on Johnson & Johnson baby lotion with paraben in it.
 I told him I liked Walgreens Ology brand better and that they should expand that line instead of carrying garbage like Johnson & Johnson that are toxic for our kids.
 He nodded, smiled, and took my letter and the list.
 He refused to take a photo with me so I thanked him and left.
-I am not holding my breadth that he will actually send the letter but my goal was to educate him and his staff about the toxins they are exposed to while working at the store.
+I am not holding my breath that he will actually send the letter but my goal was to educate him and his staff about the toxins they are exposed to while working at the store.

 Phthalates are a group of industrial chemicals that add flexibility and resilience to many consumer products.
 Phthalate plasticizers are commonly used to make hard plastic PVC more flexible but they don’t bind to PVC.
 So they can leach, migrate or evaporate into indoor air and atmosphere.
 Human exposure to phthalates is through direct contact and use, indirectly through leaching into other products, or general environmental contamination.

 Although some phthalates are being phased out of cosmetics under consumer pressure, diethyl phthalate (DEP) is still used in many products, including fragrance.
-In Campaign for Safe Cosmetics’ 2010 report “Not So Sexy“, DEP was found in 12 of 17 fragrance products tested.
+In the Campaign for Safe Cosmetics’ 2010 report “Not So Sexy“, DEP was found in 12 of 17 fragrance products tested.
 In 2007, Consumer Reports ShopSmart magazine found the phthalates DEP and DEHP (which is banned in Europe) in each of eight popular perfumes tested.
 DEP is a ubiquitous pollutant of the human body, found in 97 percent of Americans tested by the U.S. Centers for Disease Control and Prevention.